CMSgov/ab2d-website/access-sandbox-data.md

 ### II.
 Check the job status

-Request the job status and save the response into RESP3.
+Request the job status and save the HTTP response code into STATUS.
 If you receive a 200 HTTP response code, the job is complete.
 If you receive a 202 response code, the job is still in progress.
 In this case, continue checking the status until the job is complete.

 {% capture curlSnippet %}{% raw %}
+curl -sw '%{http_code}' -o status.json "https://www.google.com"  \
   -H "Accept: application/json" \
   -H "Accept: application/fhir+ndjson" \
   -H "Authorization: Bearer ${TOKEN}" | {
-    read RESP3
-> curl -sw '\n%{http_code}' "https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/${JOB_ID}/\$status"  \

        read STATUS
        echo "Status: " $STATUS
   }
 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" can_copy=true %}

 When the job is complete, the response will contain URLs for the export files to be downloaded.
-This is an example response returned after executing `echo $RESP3 | jq`:
+This is an example response returned after executing cat status.json | jq:

 {% capture curlSnippet %}{% raw %}
 {